awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/010_prerequisites/workspace_at_launch.md

 - Your workspace should now look like this:
 ![c9after](/images/using_ec2_spot_instances_with_eks/prerequisites/c9after.png)

-- If you want to change this theme, select **View / Themes / Solarized / Solarized Dark** in the Cloud9 workspace menu.
+- If you like this theme, you can choose it yourself by selecting **View / Themes / Solarized / Solarized Dark** in the Cloud9 workspace menu.